-Harry J. Anslinger, head of the US Narcotics Bureau during the 1930s, said at the time: "There are one hundred thousand total marijuana smokers in the US, and most are negroes, Hispanics, Filipinos, and entertainers.
+Harry J Anslinger, head of the US Narcotics Bureau during the 1930s, said at the time: "There are 100,000 total marijuana smokers in the US, and most are negroes, Hispanics, Filipinos and entertainers.
 Their Satanic music, jazz and swing, result from marijuana usage.
-This marijuana causes white women to seek sexual relations with negroes, entertainers, and any others."
+This marijuana causes white women to seek sexual relations with negroes, entertainers and any others."

 You get the impression this guy felt he was missing out a little.

 Oppression isn't just defined along racial lines, though.
-In the war on drugs—as we know from the case of the Rausings, the superrich couple with a $14 million Chelsea mansion who were let off with a police caution after being caught with a large stash of heroin, crack, and powder cocaine—the poor are also victimized by the drug laws.
-Research by the LSE found those in the highest socio-economic class—people like bankers, doctors, and lawyers—are three times more likely to be let off with a caution for drug offenses than the unemployed.
+In the war on drugs – as we know from the case of the Rausings, the super-rich couple with a £10 million Chelsea mansion who were let off with a police caution after being caught with a large stash of heroin, crack and powder cocaine – the poor are also victimised by the drug laws.
+Research by the LSE found those in the highest socio-economic class – people like bankers, doctors and lawyers – are three times more likely to be let off with a caution for drug offences than the unemployed.

-In Russia, home to the highest number of injecting drug users in the world, trumped up drug offenses are used by police as an excuse to beat, torture, and rape vulnerable drug users and sex workers.
+In Russia, home to the highest number of injecting drug users in the world, trumped up drug offences are used by police as an excuse to beat, torture and rape vulnerable drug users and sex workers.

-In Thailand in 2003, thousands of "undesirables" (mainly the homeless, orphans, drug addicts, and petty dealers) were rounded up and locked in rehab centers or prisons up as part of a national war on drugs by Prime Minister Thaksin Shinawatra, who later had a spell as owner of Manchester City football club.
-During the purge, there were 2,800 extrajudicial killings, although half the victims had no connection to drugs.
+In Thailand in 2003, thousands of "undesirables" (mainly the homeless, orphans, drug addicts and petty dealers) were rounded up and locked in rehab centres or prisons as part of a national "war on drugs" by Prime Minister Thaksin Shinawatra, who later had a spell as owner of Manchester City football club.
+During the purge there were 2,800 extrajudicial killings, although half the victims had no connection to drugs.

 In Iran, the war on drugs is used as a way to quietly bump off enemies of the state or helpless Afghani refugees by planting drugs on them and then hanging them.
-Research by human rights charity Reprieve found evidence in Iran—whose drug police are part funded by the UN—that "drug charges may be used as a pretext for persecuting and executing political dissidents."
-It said exiles and human rights monitors allege that "many persons supposedly executed for criminal offenses, such as narcotics trafficking, were political dissidents."
+Research by human rights charity Reprieve found evidence in Iran – whose drug police are part funded by the UN – that "drug charges may be used as a pretext for persecuting and executing political dissidents".
+It said exiles and human rights monitors allege that "many persons supposedly executed for criminal offences, such as narcotics trafficking, were political dissidents".
 In the first half of 2015, according to a report by drug charity Harm Reduction International, there were an estimated 570 executions in Iran, of which 394 people (69 percent) were allegedly drug offenders.
 After anti-government protests in 2009 and 2010, execution doubled, with most killed under the banner of being drug criminals.

-"The global drug enforcement system is disproportionately penalizing vulnerable and marginalized people," says Dan Dolan from Reprieve, which assists those facing the death penalty.
+"The global drug enforcement system is disproportionately penalising vulnerable and marginalised people," says Dan Dolan from Reprieve, which assists those facing the death penalty.
 "These people are never the drug barons or kingpins governments claim to be targeting.
-In most cases, they are low-level drug carriers or mules, selected for their expendability.
-In almost all cases, they suffer from intellectual disability, addiction, or severe economic disadvantage."
+In most cases they are low-level drug carriers or mules, selected for their expendability.
+In almost all cases they suffer from intellectual disability, addiction or severe economic disadvantage."

-Mo Mowlam, a former Labour cabinet minister responsible for drugs policy, called for total global legalization in 2002.
-Labour Cabinet ministers Clare Short, Tony Banks, and Roy Jenkins turned.
-As did former Tory Cabinet ministers Michael Portillo, Alan Duncan, Ken Baker, Nigel Lawson, and Peter Lilley, who said: "The young, the ethnic minorities who come into contact with these laws, who know they are ridiculous, would look at us in a different light if we had the realism to do so."
+Mo Mowlam, a former Labour cabinet minister responsible for drugs policy, called for total global legalisation in 2002.
+Labour Cabinet ministers Clare Short, Tony Banks and Roy Jenkins turned.
+As did former Tory Cabinet ministers Michael Portillo, Alan Duncan, Ken Baker, Nigel Lawson and Peter Lilley, who said: "The young, the ethnic minorities who come into contact with these laws, who know they are ridiculous, would look at us in a different light if we had the realism to do so."

-Unsurprisingly, the most fervent anti-drug war campaigners on the global stage are former senior politicians from countries that have been ruined under prohibition, such as former Mexican President Vicente Fox, who has called for the legalization of drugs to end violence and corruption.
+Unsurprisingly, the most fervent anti-drug war campaigners on the global stage are former senior politicians from countries that have been ruined under prohibition, such as former Mexican president Vicente Fox, who has called for the legalisation of drugs to end violence and corruption.